 As far as features go, MetaSlider and Smart Slider 3 offer a very different list of features in the free versions of these plugins.
 Here’s a side-by-side comparison of their features:

 |Smart Slider 3

 |HTML overlay slides

 I’ve intentionally left out of the table the different slider types for both plugins because MetaSlider says it has four types in its marketing, when really it one.
-Smart Slider 3 has three distinct slider types (default, fullwidth and thumbnail).
+Smart Slider 3 has two distinct slider types (default and block).

 As I discovered later during the comparison project (which I completed after putting this features section together), MetaSlider doesn’t offer layers as a free feature.
 This is a BFD.
 It means you can only create very basic, simple sliders, with no buttons or text overlays.
 This makes the free version of MetaSlider incredibly lacking in features compared to the free version of Smart Slider 3.

 As you’ll see in the comparison project below, there is so much more you can achieve with the free version of Smart Slider 3 because it offers just the right number of features, so you can create a beautiful slider without feeling forced to upgrade for something as simple as layers.

 Both plugins are available to download for free from the WordPress plugin repository.
 But if you’re interested in accessing pro features, here’s what you can expect to pay.